Critical Skills Investment Fund (CSIF)

-The Critical Skills Investment Fund (CSIF) provides Australian Government co-funding for industry partnerships to undertake projects that provide training and employment opportunities in critical industry sectors.
+The Critical Skills Investment Fund (CSIF) provided Australian Government co-funding for industry partnerships to undertake projects that provide training and employment opportunities in critical industry sectors.

-The goal of the Fund is to help increase the supply of skilled labour for enterprises in these sectors.
-To achieve this, the Fund is supporting projects that train and place job seekers into available positions, and that up-skill existing workers to meet new demands.
+The goal of the Fund was to help increase the supply of skilled labour for enterprises in these sectors.
+To achieve this, the CSIF supported projects that trained and placed job seekers into available positions, and up-skilled existing workers to meet new demands.

-In late 2011, Minister Evans announced that the Critical Skills Investment Fund would merge with the National Workforce Development Fund to streamline skills support under Skills Connect – a range of initiatives designed to consolidate the Government’s industry skills programs and better target industry and worker training.
+The CSIF merged with the National Workforce Development Fund (NWDF) in late 2011 to streamline skills support under Skills Connect—a range of initiatives designed to consolidate the Government's industry skills programs and better target industry and worker training.

 What is the National Resources Sector Workforce Strategy?